mtolly/onyx/songs/tool/forty-six-and-2/README.md

 Notes:

   * Timing, drums, bass, guitar and vocals by Grinnz.

-  * TODO: fix some blue open hihat notes in drums.
+Some small fixes to drums by me.